MomsFriendlyDevCo/Doop/units/router/README.md

 * **Component support** - Components are the future
 * **Routes can be updated in real time** - the router will automatically resort rules as things are added and removed
 * **Promise based architecture** - fits in better with the way Angular does things and allows for async handling gracefully
+* **Central definition of tokens** - define what commonly used capture tokens should need to validate (e.g. that `:id` should be a 24 bit hex string, globally)
 * **"Provide" pattern proof** - Angular is hard enough to understand as it is without having to reference two different classes that do seemingly different things. $router exposes exactly ONE well defined and easy to use service
 * **Exceptionally small** - Seriously look at the source - its one file of about 80 lines of actual code
 * **Exceptionally fast** - Because there is no weird [cruft](http://catb.org/jargon/html/C/cruft.html) to handle there are no excess parts of the router that slows everything down